 I need to correct or update some information on my claim, how do I do this?

 No problem!
 You are able to adjust claims filed online until the claim period closes at 11:59 p.m.
-Pacific Time on November 29, 2017.
+Hawaii Time on January 19, 2018.
 To make a change, you need to follow a two-step process:

 1. Delete Your Existing Claim